 Ben Falk, Grant Schultz, Mark Shepard, Gabe Brown, Joel Salatin, Greg Judy for sure, Kevin Muno, Abe Collins, Terragenesis, Darren Dougherty

-Not sure.
-People who are good, but not dream team material: David Tcheng, Mike Mays, Joshua Mehl (and Mehl family in general), Nathan Cannon, Jeff Newton, Marcin Jakubowski, Chris Reinhart, Zander Barnard, Simple Construct, Daniel Tyack
+Not sure...
+David Tcheng, Mike Mays, Joshua Mehl (and his dad for electrical), Nathan Cannon, James Newton, Marcin Jakubowski, Chris Reinhart, Zander Barnard, Simple Construct, Daniel Tyack

 Brad Lancaster, Walter Jehne, Darren Dougherty, Sepp Holzer, Elaine Ingham?, Kevin Muno, Tony Rinaudo, Colin Seis, Patrick Worms, and Nat Topa